Download Full Text (4.6 MB)

 Civil and Environmental Engineering

 Sredojevic, Dragan and Simonovic, Slobodan P., "City of London: Vulnerability of Infrastructure to Climate Change.
 Background Report #2: Hydraulic Modeling and Floodplain Mapping" (2009).
 Water Resources Research Report.
-Book 33.
+33.